-Alipurduar town does not have much attraction for tourists, but within a few km from the town, one can visit a number of places of tourist interest.
-The most important among this is the Buxa Tiger Reserve and its surrounding attractions.
-The forest of Buxa is almost adjacent to the north of Alipurduar town.
+Within a few km from the town, one can visit several places of tourist interest.
+The most important is the Buxa Tiger Reserve and its surroundings.
+The forest of Buxa is almost adjacent to the northern part of the town.
 Rajabhatkhawa can be reached in about 20 minutes (10 km).
 Jayanti is a further 15 km inside the forest.
-Jaldapara National Park, Bhutanghat, Sikiajhora, Hatipota and other attractions around Buxa are mostly within an hours drive from here.
+Jaldapara National Park, Bhutanghat, Sikiajhora, Hatipota, and other attractions around Buxa are mostly within an hour's drive from here.